Preshiousy1/OginiSearch/ogini-api-documentation.md

 - **Wildcard Search Fix** - Wildcard queries now properly scoped to target index only
 - **Performance Preserved** - All optimizations maintain sub-20ms response times

 The API is designed for high performance, scalability, and ease of use, making it suitable for both development and production environments.
-With the new system management capabilities, administrators can maintain and troubleshoot search indices effectively while preserving data integrity and performance.
+With the new pagination system and system management capabilities, administrators can maintain and troubleshoot search indices effectively while preserving data integrity and performance.